 All of these could be signs of gross motor delay or general difficulty with balance and may warrant the need for further evaluation to determine an underlying physical or developmental cause.

 So, all that being said, what is the big deal with toe walking?
 When toe walking becomes a habit, the body adapts to suit that.
 What that means is the Achilles tendon on the back of the lower leg can shorten.
 Shortened tendons lead to the inability to properly use the joints they affect, in this case the ankle.

 What if your child is a habitual toe walker?
-A good place to start is a proper screening by your child’s physician to rule out any medical/orthopedic underlying conditions.
+A good place to start is a proper screening by your child’s physician to rule out any underlying medical or orthopedic conditions.

-The pediatric therapists at Our Children’s House have ample experience in dealing with toe walking and are more than capable of designing a program to help a child and their family decrease both toe walking and the negative consequences associated with it.
+Pediatric therapists have ample experience in dealing with toe walking and are more than capable of designing a program to help a child and their family decrease both toe walking and the negative consequences associated with it.
 A good place to start would be with your child’s physician.